christophstrasen/WorldObserver/docs_internal/vision.md

 WorldObserver keeps that spirit but changes the foundation:

-- **From bespoke loops to declarative observers.**
-  Instead of writing your own `Events.OnTick` loops or one‑off `WorldFinder`‑style routines, you describe *observers* that stay mounted and emit structured world contexts as the game runs.

-- **From single‑purpose scanners to shared streams.**
-  A single world observation (e.g. “nearby squares around the player”) can feed many consumers: story logic, PromiseKeeper, overlays, debugging tools – all without duplicating the scan.

-- **From hand‑rolled timing to explicit windows and joins.**
-  Time and correlation are first‑class concepts instead of hidden timers and state in scattered tables.

-In other words, WorldObserver is the “second generation” of the WorldScanner idea, rebuilt explicitly on top of LQR and lua‑reactivex instead of a home‑grown query DSL.

 ---

-## Core idea: describe observers, not loops
+## Core idea: describe what to observe, not loops

-WorldObserver is built around a single concept:

-> **An observer is a named, reusable query over world events and contexts.**

-Observers are:

-- **Named:** they have stable identifiers (e.g. `"observer.kitchenSquares"`).
-- **Schema‑aware:** they deal in typed contexts like `SquareCtx`, `RoomCtx`, `VehicleCtx`, mapped onto LQR schemas.
-- **Incremental:** once mounted, they keep emitting as the world and players change.
-- **Combinable:** you can join and filter observers to describe more complex conditions without re‑implementing scans.

-What you *do not* write:

-- raw `for` loops over the entire map every frame;
+WorldObserver’s core idea is simple:

+> **Describe the facts and situations you care about; do not hand‑roll loops.**

+Instead of:

+- wiring your own `OnTick` handlers and tile scans;
-- per‑mod “mini frameworks” to manage `OnTick` batching and cancellation; or
+- inventing per‑mod mini‑frameworks for batching and cancellation; or
-- ad‑hoc join logic between “has corpse”, “is kitchen”, “is safe spot”, etc.
+- re‑implementing ad‑hoc join logic between “has corpse”, “is kitchen”, “near player”, and so on,

-Instead you build or reuse observers that encode those concerns once.
+you:

+- rely on shared **Facts** surfaced via Event Listeners and Active Probes;
+- subscribe to **ObservationStreams** that describe what has been observed about squares, rooms, vehicles, and other world elements; and
+- define **Situations** by saying which ObservationStreams matter to you and how they should drive Actions.

+The goal is that most mods never need to think in terms of loops and caches at all, only in terms of “what should we observe?” and “when does it matter?”.

 ---

-## Mental model: world contexts as LQR records
+## Mental model: facts, observations, and streams

-WorldObserver treats world events as **LQR records** tagged by schema:

-- `SquareCtx` schema: emitted for grid squares (e.g. from “nearby squares” scanners, `LoadGridsquare` hooks, or async sweeps).
-- `RoomCtx` schema: emitted for rooms (e.g. from building/room enumeration).
-- Future schemas: vehicles, containers, “has corpse” flags, nav regions, etc.

-Each record:
+At a high level, WorldObserver sits between the game and your mod:

+- **Facts** are what is or has been true in the world, surfaced via Event Listeners and Active Probes.
+- **Observations** are concrete, typed representations of those facts.
+- **ObservationStreams** are the live flows of observations that mods subscribe to and build Situations from.

+Internally, each Observation is an LQR record that belongs to a schema such as `SquareObs`, `RoomObs`, or future schemas for vehicles, containers, and so on.
+These records:

-- has a stable key (`squareId`, `roomId`, `vehicleId`, …);
+- have stable keys (for example `squareId`, `roomId`, `vehicleId`);
-- carries a minimal, well‑defined payload; and
+- carry a minimal, well‑defined payload; and
-- has metadata (source time, origin scanner, etc.) suitable for joins/windows.

-LQR then provides:

-- **joins** (`inner`, `left`, `anti*`, `outer`) across those schemas;
-- **windows** in time or count (“within 5 seconds”, “last N events per id”);
-- **grouping and distinct** for aggregates or deduplication; and
-- **expiration streams** so you can reason about “too late” or “never matched”.

-WorldObserver’s job is to:
+- include metadata such as when and how the fact was observed.

+LQR then provides the machinery to transform ObservationStreams: combining them, narrowing them, and looking at them over time.
+WorldObserver uses that machinery to:

-1. turn game events and scans into these schema‑tagged records; and
+1. turn Facts (from listeners and probes) into schema‑tagged Observations; and
-2. expose ready‑to‑use observers (LQR queries) that mod authors can subscribe to or build upon.
+2. expose base and derived ObservationStreams that mod authors can subscribe to or build Situations on top of, without needing to think about LQR directly.

 ---